aguilar-victor/aguilar-victor.github.io/README.md

 - Personalize Your Meal Plan:
   - Enter your daily calorie goal.
   - Adjust macronutrient ratios (Carbs, Protein, Fats).
-- Dietary Preferences: Select from No Preference, Vegetarian, Vegan, or Keto.
+- Dietary Preferences: Select from: No Preference, Vegetarian, Vegan, or Keto.
 - Generate and Export Meal Plan:
   - View your meal plan with all relevant details.
   - Download it as a PDF for easy access.